Mighty Max (toyline): Heroes and villains

-McDonald's Playsets
+McDonald's playsets

 Two Mighty Max playsets were released as part of McDonald's promotions.
-They are rather unique in that they are somewhat larger than a Horror Head but smaller than a Doom Zone, and come with no figures but instead have a unique feature inside.
+They are rather unique in that they are somewhat larger than a Horror Head but smaller than a Doom Zone.
+These sets come with no figures; instead, they have a unique feature inside.
 The 1993 Yeti playset has a Max figure that is fixed to the interior but can be rotated around with a dial, whereas the 1995 Ice Monster playset has a Max decoration that can be moved beneath a transparent surface to impact with two spinning Ice Monster decorations.